 How Changes to vCenter Server Inventory Affect Site Recovery Manager

 Because Site Recovery Manager protection groups apply to a subset of the vCenter Server inventory, changes to the protected inventory made by vCenter Server administrators and users can affect the integrity of Site Recovery Manager protection and recovery.
 Site Recovery Manager depends on the availability of certain objects, such as virtual machines, folders, resource pools, and networks, in the vCenter Server inventory at the protected and recovery sites.
 Deletion of resources such as folders or networks that are referenced by recovery plans can invalidate the plan.
 Renaming or relocating objects in the vCenter Server inventory does not affect Site Recovery Manager, unless it causes resources to become inaccessible during test or recovery.

-In the case of VR, Site Recovery Manager can tolerate certain changes at the protected site without disruption.
+Site Recovery Manager can tolerate certain changes at the protected site without disruption.